Find partners

 About the show

-Join Eric Hubbard, founder of Pain-Free Dental Marketing, and a lineup of industry-leading guests as they dive into their strategies and explore the latest trends in dentistry.
-These conversations provide unique perspectives and real-world examples, offering inspiration and guidance for your own practice.
+Join Eric Hubbard and Sara Sampson, leading minds behind Pain-Free Dental Marketing, as they dive into their strategies and explore the latest trends in dentistry.
+Their conversations provide unique perspectives and real-world examples, offering inspiration and guidance for your own practice.
 With a focus on bite-sized, actionable tips, each episode is packed with digestible information that you can implement right away.
-Whether you're a seasoned dental professional or just starting out, "Bite-Sized Dental Marketing" gives you the tools and knowledge to navigate the complex world of dental marketing.
+Whether you're a seasoned dental professional or just starting out, we give you the tools and knowledge to navigate the complex world of dental marketing.

 Listen to episodes